jtran071/rshell/README.md

 To output to stderr use `2>` to to clear then write to the file or `2>>` to append.
 Same goes for stdout except use `1>` or `1>>`.

+The `cd` command has been included in rshell.

+To use it, enter the command `cd [directory]`, which will change your current working directory to the directory you specified.

+`cd` by itself will change the current working directory to your home directory.

+`cd -` will change to the previous directory you were in.

+rshell is now able to take the `^C` signal.
+This will kill the current foreground job, returning to rshell.

 ##Bugs, Limitations and Issues

 Although this implementation is able to use many bash commands such as